LeaVerou/lea.verou.me/blog/2023/minimalist-affordances/index.md

 Learnability is not an intrinsic property of a UI; it is a function of the context (cultural and otherwise) in which it is used.

 Many affordances and signifiers use metaphors from the physical world to communicate what a user can do.
-For example a button that looks raised reminds us of physical buttons.
+For example, a button that looks raised reminds us of physical buttons.
 Tabs are a metaphor for the tabs in a binder.
 Others are entirely arbitrary and acquire meaning through learning, such as link underlines or the “hamburger” menu icon.